 Community Hub Volunteer Application

-The Community Hub Volunteer application developed by Bury Council with ANS and Microsoft with support from the GMCA was set up to solve these problems.
-The application provides a platform that all parties involved in logging, assigning and volunteering can access, helping to coordinate contact between centres, Hub Managers and volunteers.
-The application also helps to collect the required information to match appropriate support to citizen need.
+The Community Hub Application which is now being used in Bury and Rochdale, provides a platform that all parties involved in logging, assigning and volunteering can access, helping to coordinate contact between centres, Hub Managers and volunteers.
+The application also helps to collect the required information to match appropriate support to citizens and their needs.

 Email GMCAdigital@greatermanchester-ca.gov.uk to rapidly deploy the app in your locality.